mcollina/autocannon/README.md

 * `opts`: Configuration options for the autocannon instance.
 This can have the following attributes. _REQUIRED_.
     * `url`: The given target.
 Can be http or https.
 More than one url is allowed, but it is recommended that the number of connections be an integer multiple of the url. _REQUIRED_.
     * `socketPath`: A path to a Unix Domain Socket or a Windows Named Pipe.
 A `url` is still required in order to send the correct Host header and path. _OPTIONAL_.
+    * `useWorkers`: Number of worker threads to use to fire requests.
     * `connections`: The number of concurrent connections. _OPTIONAL_ default: `10`.
     * `duration`: The number of seconds to run the autocannon.
 Can be a [timestring](https://www.npmjs.com/package/timestring). _OPTIONAL_ default: `10`.
     * `amount`: A `Number` stating the amount of requests to make before ending the test.
 This overrides duration and takes precedence, so the test won't end until the amount of requests needed to be completed are completed. _OPTIONAL_.